 With her own take on the classic MTV friendly sound of Pat Benatar and Laura Brannigan, ‘Electric Heart’ sees Roxi rock out more openly compared with her debut long player ‘Strangers Of The Night’.

 Add Brat Pack movies, paranormal comedies and horror films from the era into the mix and ROXI DRIVE evokes colourful images from the past with big hair, leather jackets, sexy jump suits and silk blouses to accompany her synth assisted rock-flavoured sound.

-Roxi kindly took time out to chat to The Electricity Club about her ‘Electric Heart’ and why she loves to party like it’s 1985…
+Roxi kindly took time out to chat about her ‘Electric Heart’ and why she loves to party like it’s 1985…

 The first thing that has to be said is the cover art for ‘Electric Heart’ is very retro-authentic, had it been inspired by any particular images from back in the day and how did you get the look?

 Thank you.
 Yes I went through 80s single and album covers to find inspiration.
 I love the whole 80s aesthetic so it was fun putting together the look.
 I’m very inspired by Pat Benatar and Laura Brannigan so I wanted something reminiscent of their vibe.
 My friend and band member Glen Jevon came over to mine with all his kit and we had a fun afternoon shooting lots of 80s poses and looks.

 Well I’ve always loved music and singing.
 I sung on stage in various roles when I did musical theatre.
 I then joined a 40s style harmony girl band called THE MORELLAS which was good fun and we gigged up and down the country together.

 I much prefer writing and recording than being in the acting game.
 I remember feeling a distinct lack of enthusiasm for a lot of the roles I was auditioning for.
 I have always been an 80s nerd so doing this really fulfils me and I have a lot of fun with it.